ABZ-Aaron/Reddit-API-Pipeline/README.md

 [<img src="https://github.com/ABZ-Aaron/Reddit-API-Pipeline/blob/master/images/GDS-Dashboard.png" width=70% height=70%>](https://datastudio.google.com/reporting/632706a4-a7d7-46df-a28d-4a24ab0e8cc4)

 * Final output from Google Data Studio.
-Link [here](https://datastudio.google.com/reporting/632706a4-a7d7-46df-a28d-4a24ab0e8cc4)
+Link [here](https://datastudio.google.com/reporting/632706a4-a7d7-46df-a28d-4a24ab0e8cc4).
+Note that this Dashboard is just reading from a static CSV output from Redshift, as Redshift database was deleted so as not to incur cost.

 ## Setup